This is the third in a series of articles by Kerra L. Bolton, on her experiences with restorative practices in Detroit.

 Cheatom and Brown say they are already noticing a significant difference among the court supervisors and managers who have undergone restorative practices training.

-Restorative practices create a safe space in which participants can resolve issues, encourages thoughtful dialogue, and connects people to their feelings.
+Restorative practices create a safe space in which participants can resolve issues, encourage thoughtful dialogue, and connect people to their feelings.

 Engaging in restorative circles, for example, has improved workplace communication.
-Circles are a versatile restorative practice, which enables employees to tell their stories and offer their own perspectives as an alternative to formal, hierarchical meetings that rely on win-lose positioning and argument.
+Circles are a versatile restorative practice, enabling employees to tell their stories and offer their own perspectives as an alternative to formal, hierarchical meetings that rely on win-lose positioning and argument.